Definition

 - Most commonly affects the middle cerebral artery (MCA) territory.

-Lacunar Strokes:
+Lacunar Strokes

 - Represent 13–20% of ischemic strokes, caused by occlusion of small penetrating arteries.